Contractor and visitor safety

-Therefore "contractor" includes any person or company engaged or invited directly or indirectly to carry out works or activities on University premises.
+"Contractor" includes any person or company engaged or invited directly or indirectly to carry out works or activities on University premises or on behalf of the University.
 This includes delivery persons, temporary staff, removalists, persons setting up staging and so on.
-Labour-hire agency staff ("temps") are employees of independent contractors engaged by the University and the University has OHS responsibilities for them.
+Labour-hire agency staff ("temps") are employees of independent contractors engaged by the University and the University has OHS responsibilities for them also.

 For the purposes of this manual, a consultant is a contractor.

 All contractors, with the exception of delivery persons, must receive an induction before commencing work.
 The form and details of the induction will depend upon the risks associated with the work carried out by the contractor.
 Some contractors who carry out hazardous work regularly at the University will receive two inductions: a general (global) University induction and a job specific induction.

 All University staff are required to follow the Contractor Management Standard (PDF, 35.4 KB).
 Further information and checklists are provided on the OHS Contractor Management tab.
 Further advice on contractor management can be obtained from the Health, Wellbeing and Safety unit.

 Facilities Services Division offers, on a fee for service basis, contractor management services for most trades and construction work undertaken by other organisational areas.
 These works may include erecting staging and stands or electrical works for special events.
 Contact Facilities Services Division for further information.